Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Method

 \subsection{Global Loss Minimization under Capacity Constraints}

-In the previous sections, we detailed our approach to train the classifier-rejector pair, showing that $h^*$ and $r^*$ converge to the Bayes-optimal $h^B$ and $r^B$.
-Note that this classifier-rejector formulation produces optimal point-wise solutions, disregarding any work capacity limitations.
+In the previous sections, we detailed our approach to train the classifier-rejector pair, showing that $\hat{h}$ and $\hat{r}$ converge to the Bayes-optimal $h^*$ and $r^*$.
+Note that this classifier-rejector formulation produces optimal point-wise solutions, disregarding any work-capacity limitations.
 Should an expert be more likely to be correct than all their colleagues and the ML classifier over the entire feature space, the set of optimal point-wise assignments would be to always defer instances to said expert, a clearly unfeasible solution in any real-world system.

-A point-wise formulation of $h^*$ and $r^*$ is clearly inadequate to optimize the assignments over a set of instances while respecting expert capacity constraints.
-However, their scoring functions $g^*$ and $g_\perp^*$ will still be of use in providing calibrated estimates of the probability of correctness.
+A point-wise formulation of $\hat{h}$ and $\hat{r}$ is clearly inadequate to optimize the assignments over a set of instances while respecting expert capacity constraints.
+However, the scoring functions $\hat{g}$ and $\hat{g}_\perp$, obtained in the training steps detailed above, will still be of use in providing calibrated estimates of the probability of correctness.
 To formulate the assignment problem under capacity constraints, we consider that our objective is to maximize the expected probability of correctness over all instances to be deferred.
-Recall that $\mathcal{Y} = \{0,1\}$ and consider the assigner $a : \mathcal{X} \rightarrow \mathcal{Y} \cup \{-1,...,-J\}$, where $a(\bm{x}) = -j$ denotes the decision to defer instance $\bm{x}$ to the $j$th expert, whereas $a(x) = y$, with $y \in \mathcal{Y}$, is an automatic prediction of class $y$.
-The estimate of the probability of correctness for all possible assignments on a given instance is given by
+Recall that $\mathcal{Y} = \{0,1\}$ and consider the assignment decision for each instance $a_i \in \{1,...,J+2\}$, where $a_i = y+1$, with $y \in \mathcal{Y}$, is an automatic prediction of class $y$ for instance $i$, whereas $a_i = j + 2$ denotes the decision to defer instance $i$ to the $j$th expert.
+The estimate of the probability of correctness for all possible assignments on a given instance is then given by

-To represent the assignment decisions over a batch $b$ comprised of $n_B$ instances, without loss of generality indexed in $\{1,...,n_B\}$, consider the $n_B \times J$ matrix of assignments $\bm{A}$, where each element $A_{i,j}$ is a binary variable that denotes if instance $i$ is deferred to expert $j \in \{ 1,...,J\}$.
+To represent the assignment decisions over a batch $b$ comprised of $n_B$ instances, without loss of generality indexed in $\{1,...,n_B\}$, consider the $n_B \times (2 + J)$ matrix of assignments $\bm{A}$, where each element $A_{i,a_i}$ is a binary variable that denotes if the assignment decision $a_i$ is taken for instance $i$.
 The optimal set of assignments is given by